flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 OpenSSL 1.x, Python 2, or Qt5 WebKit, and request the network or any other invasive permissions may be rejected due to security concerns.

+Submissions using end-of-life dependencies may not be accepted in some cases.

 Submissions where the main application is itself end-of-life may be rejected, unless the submitter can demonstrate their ability to maintain it for the foreseeable future and perform runtime upgrades.